factor/factor/reference/compiler-features-20260909/README.md

 interval or a bootstrap measurement.
 Host-load snapshots are retained; changing execution rates can make CPU and wall-time comparisons noisy.

+The 624 batches are repeated observations within eight fresh processes, not 624 independent compiler trials. macOS retired counts use process-wide usage while CPU seconds use the current thread; Linux counters measure the current thread and exclude kernel instructions.
+Compare ratios within each architecture, not absolute instruction totals between architectures.
+Priority guards do not prove constant CPU frequency.
+The analysis also retains the per-round multiplicative interaction `M11 * M00 / (M10 * M01)` and verifies common source/image/VM/harness identity before accepting the records.

 Native x86 results and the completed ARM timing interpretation will be added after their balanced queues finish.
 No default promotion is implied by activity or correctness alone.